fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 Daniel Robbins later left the project in 2004 to create a new Linux distribution called Funtoo Linux (which is derived from Gentoo) which it is my understanding one must pay for, in order to use it.
 In its early days Gentoo was actually one of the most popular Linux distributions around, at least according to DistroWatch, but with time its popularity fell as fewer and fewer people had the skill, inclination and the time to build their system from the ground up with Portage.
 In fact, I do not even have the skill to install Gentoo manually, instead I took the easy way out and used [Packer](https://github.com/d11wtq/gentoo-packer) to build a virtual machine with it installed.
 Even with the assistance of Packer I am struggling to use Gentoo Linux because of Portage-related difficulties (see the package management section for details).

 The power and versatility of Portage is best illustrated by the mere fact that Gentoo is second only to Debian in the number of architecture types it has been ported to.
-Portage has even been ported to other non-Linux &#42;nix operating systems, including:
+Portage has even been ported to non-Linux &#42;nix operating systems, including:
 * The &#42;BSDs including FreeBSD, NetBSD and OpenBSD.
 * Darwin
 * GNU (with the Herd kernel)
 * OS X

 I think of Gentoo Linux as essentially a more complex, customizable and portable version of Arch Linux.
-See like Arch, a fresh installation has nothing but the command-line and some basic packages to it and anything more than this must be built up from the ground by the user.
-Arch Linux's package manager pacman uses binary packages and does not give one a choice of which features of the package is built and which are not, while Gentoo's Portage, gives one all the choice of which features of the package is built.
+See like Arch, a fresh installation has nothing but the command-line and some basic packages to it and anything more than this must be built from the ground-up by the user.
+Arch Linux's package manager, pacman, uses binary packages and does not give one a choice of which features of the package is built and which are not, while Gentoo's Portage, gives one all the choice of which features of the package will be built.

 ### Package Management
 As previously mentioned Portage ([`emerge`](/man/emerge.1.html) from the command-line) is the package manager of Gentoo Linux although several derivatives of Gentoo Linux also use Portage.
 Portage is written in Python and Bash script &mdash; according to [GitHub](https://github.com/gentoo/portage) these languages make up 93.6% and 6.4% of Portage's source code, respectively, as of 4 December 2015.
-Portage was inspired by the BSD ports system, the most significant differences are that Portage automates installation for one (unlike the ports system where you need to cd to the port directory and run `make`) and also includes several advanced features including fake installs, safe unmerging, system profiles, virtual packages, dependency-resolution, config file management, *etc.* Portage installs software by reading a type of specialized Portage is probably the most complicated, yet also the most flexible and powerful of Linux package managers available today.
+Portage was inspired by the BSD ports system, the most significant differences are that Portage automates installation for one (unlike the ports system where you need to cd to the port directory and run `make`) and also includes several advanced features including fake installs, safe unmerging, system profiles, virtual packages, dependency-resolution, config file management, *etc.* Another key difference from BSD ports is that Portage uses a type of specialized Bash script known as an ebuild to tell Portage how to build a program. ebuild writing I must say, is much more complicated than writing a PKGBUILD.
+This is because ebuilds include several special functions that are only used by Portage, which while they can make things simpler for those that know what they are doing, they can be difficult to learn and intimidating to see, for newcomers.
+PKGBUILDs, however, are usually more simple than ebuilds as they have fewer special functions.

 Here are some example Bash scripts to simplify using Portage:

 ```bash
 ##############################################